24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 How to get around Split?

 Split is a very walkable city, the old town is pedestrianised and there’s a long promenade to stroll!
-To get to the beaches, you can easily take an inexpensive Uber, but don’t grab a white taxi, they are very overpriced!
+To get to the beaches, you can easily take an inexpensive Uber, but don’t grab a white taxi, they are very overpriced – unless you have picked a good driver to haggle and agree a price beforehand!

 How to get to Split Croaitia?